 The variable-modes approach can be easily programmed in a simple and general way.
-In the code, written in the CPL language (Luchini 2020, 2021), a two-dimensional (for generality) array of pointers is used to reference into a variable-sized one-dimensional array, storing all the nonzero coefficients as a function of r.
+In the code, written in CPL (Luchini 2020, 2021), a two-dimensional (for generality) array of pointers is used to reference into a variable-sized one-dimensional array, storing all the non-zero coefficients as a function of r.
 Although this exceeds the scope of this work, such a programming approach makes it straightforward to extend the use of variable modes: for example, in the plane channel flow it could be advantageous to have the number of both streamwise and spanwise modes become a function of the wall-normal coordinate.

 As its Cartesian counterpart, the code is capable of parallel computing.
-It sports at the same time a shared-memory and a distributed-memory algorithm where a low-level message-passing strategy is employed on a computational domain subdivided into wall-parallel slices so that the two-dimensional inverse/direct FFTs can be computed locally to each machine.
-A standard message-passing version based on the MPI library is also available.
+It sports at the same time a shared-memory and a distributed-memory algorithm where a low-level message-passing strategy is employed on a computational domain subdivided into wall-parallel slices so that the two-dimensional inverse/direct fast Fourier transforms can be computed locally to each machine.
+A standard message-passing version based on the MPI (message passing interface) library is also available.